 Have you ever looked up what the right melatonin dosage is for you?
 Or have you just taken the dosage it comes in?
 That’s what most people do anyhow, and research has found it to be completely inaccurate.
 In clinical studies, 0.3mg of melatonin proved to be the most effective in restoring and maintaining healthy sleep.
 It gives your sleep/wake cycle that extra nudge it needs to get to sleep.
 The average dosage of melatonin supplements is 3mg– that’s 10x the recommended dose!

-When it comes to taking melatonin, research shows that less is more.
-In a study on adults over 50, the typical 3mg dosage of melatonin was actually less effective than the 0.3mg dosage.
+When it comes to taking melatonin, research from MIT shows that less is more.
+In a study on adults over 50, the typical 3-5mg dosage of melatonin was actually less effective than the 0.3mg dosage.
 Too much melatonin will only offset your entire sleep/wake cycle, making it difficult for your body to regulate melatonin levels to keep you asleep.
 Instead, you may just experience a light sleep followed by groggy mornings.
+Try this sugar free sleep gummy with 0.24mg of phytomelatonin that will leave you feeling restored and refreshed in the morning.

 The Hangover Effect